 All vehicles parking in Centralia College parking lots must have a valid Centralia College decal.
-Decals for students are available at the Information Desk in the Student Center.
+Students need to first, submit an online request form https://parkingpass.centralia.edu and then pick up their decal in the TransAlta Commons Building, Room 137.
 Decals for staff are available in the facilities office.
 The decal for the first vehicle is available at no charge.
 Provisions can be made for physically disabled employees, visitors, and students.